MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Argument_Completion.md

 for each parameter that needs tab completion.
 The **ArgumentCompletions** attribute is similar to **ValidateSet**.
 Both attributes take a list of values to be presented when the user presses <kbd>Tab</kbd> after the parameter name.
-However, unlike **ValidateSet**, the values are not validated.
+However, unlike **ValidateSet**, the values are not validated and more like suggestions.
 Therefore the user can supply any value, not just the values in the list.

 The **ArgumentCompletions** attribute should not be confused with the